Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Norway currently offers no specific tax incentives for data center development or operation.
-The primary financial advantage comes from the country's very low and stable electricity prices, which directly reduces a facility's largest operating expense.
+Tax Advantage For Data Centers: As of September 2025, there are no specific tax incentives for data centers in Norway.
+The primary financial advantage comes from the country's low and stable electricity prices, not from direct tax relief programs.

 Natural Disaster Risk

-Norway has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10, as of September 2025.
-This exceptional stability is a key advantage for deploying mission-critical infrastructure where uptime and data preservation are paramount.
+Hamar has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
+This rating signifies an exceptionally stable and safe environment for critical infrastructure.